 - Maintain a pool of volunteers who can demonstrate current, working knowledge of Orbiting Satellites Carrying Amateur Radio (OSCAR) for the purposes of promoting AMSAT.

-- Represent AMSAT by sharing enthusiasm for Amateur Radio in Space with others.
-Whether at in-person events, practical demonstrations, online, or in written communications, share our vision and mission.
+- Represent AMSAT by sharing enthusiasm for Amateur Radio in Space with others, whether at in-person events, practical demonstrations, online, or in written communications, and share AMSAT’s mission and vision.

 - Connect volunteers with potential members both in-person and online in a manner encouraging their affiliation by membership with AMSAT.

 - Offer personal mentoring and coaching to new enthusiasts either in-person or via online means such as email, chat, and social media.